7. Multidimensional numeric data at a glance#

 "teaching-data/master/marek/nhanes_adult_female_bmx_2020.csv",

-Note that the file specifies column names (the first non-comment line; we suggest inspecting the above CSV file in a web browser).
-Therefore, we had to skip it manually (more on matrix indexing later).
+The file specifies column names in the first non-comment line (we suggest inspecting it in a web browser).
+Therefore, we had to omit it manually (more on matrix indexing later).
 Here is a preview of the first few rows:

 ## array([[ 97.1, 160.2, 34.7, 40.8, 35.8, 126.1, 117.9],